mmore500/downstream/README.md

 CSL downstream is packaged as a header-only library.
 It can be added to a system-wide include path, or incorporated as a git submodule in another project.

+Requires [Cerebras SDK](https://www.cerebras.net/developers/sdk-request/), available through invitation.
-CSL library code targets compatibility with Cerebras SDK v1.X releases.
+Library CSL code targets compatibility with Cerebras SDK v1.X releases.
 As of October 2025, library code is tested against Cerebras SDK v1.4.0.

 ## API Reference